 In order to submit a Stage 1 application to the programme you must upload a diagram (single-side of A4), as a separate .PDF file, for submission with your application form.

 The diagram should illustrate the study design and the flow of participants (if appropriate).
 If the project consists of more than one work package, consider a diagram that conveys the sequence and timing of research packages as well as how the work packages are linked.

-If proposing an RCT, we advise you refer to the CONSORT statement and website for guidance.
+If proposing an RCT, we advise you refer to the CONSORT statement for guidance.
 If the commissioning brief requests a pilot or feasibility trial please refer to the consort extension for pilot and feasibility trials.
 Alternatively, you may find the EQUATOR Network website useful.

 Attachment 2: references

 One single-side A4 page, listing references used throughout your proposal is also a mandatory PDF upload.
 Please use either the Vancouver or Harvard referencing conventions and include the DOI of the main related publication.

 Please declare any conflicts or potential conflicts of interest that you or your co-applicants may have in undertaking this research, including any relevant, non-personal and commercial interest that could be perceived as a conflict of interest.
 If in doubt, you should err on the side of disclosure.